microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/contactmergesuggestions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the feature to suggest merging contact items when Outlook detects duplicates in the user's contacts list.
-Users have the option to enable or disable the feature in the privacy settings for Outlook.
+This resource provides a means to enable or disable the feature at the user level.
 By default, suggestion is enabled.
-This resource provides a programmatic alternative to enable or disable this feature.
 Duplicate contact items remain as duplicates in the contact folder unless the user selects merging them.

 ## Methods
 |Method|Return type|Description|